Incident DetailsCause of Death:

 When the vehicle rounded a curve, one of the men opened fire with four shots from a high-powered rifle.
 Investigator Foster, who was driving, was struck twice in the leg and once in the heart.

 The suspects were able to flee the scene, but the 40-year-old driver was captured by police in Chicago Heights, Illinois, three hours later.
 During questioning, he confessed they were carrying 200 gallons of untaxed alcohol from Chicago to Indianapolis and implicated the other suspect as the shooter.

 That 43-year-old suspect was captured on May 27 in a rooming house in Indianapolis.
 Both suspects pleaded guilty to second-degree murder and on June 26, 1936, were sentenced to life in a federal penitentiary.

-Investigator Foster was assigned to the Chicago District.
+Investigator Foster, from Hammond, was assigned to the Chicago District.
 He was survived by his wife of one year and his parents.